3 DAYS FROM $1,099

 When you awake this morning, you’ll be sailing in the Gulf of Riga, headed for the Latvian capital of the same name.
 After lunch on board, set out into the largest city of the Baltic States for a rewarding tour by coach and by foot.
 Begin on the eastern bank of the Daugava River, where Vecrīga, or Old Riga, is punctuated by the three spires of St. Peter’s, the Dome Cathedral, and St. Jacob’s.
 These streets are dripping with charm and beauty, much of it embodied in graceful art nouveau architecture.
 After exploring, pause at St. John’s Church for an included concert on the church’s splendid organ that’s sure to inspire you.

 Tonight's dinner is a special one and takes you off the ship.
 Head to a celebrated local restaurant for a special inaugural dinner where you'll get a taste of traditional Latvian food and watch a festive performance of traditional Rigan organ music and dancing.

 You will overnight on board in Riga.
 Take some time to attend this evening’s port talk to learn how you may further explore this charming city tomorrow.

 Riga at leisure

 Today is free for you to explore as you please, and you can take advantage of complimentary shuttle service between the ship and Riga’s Old Town for your convenience.
-You may also check with our Concierge to plan a unique and exciting excursion: Perhaps you’d like to visit one of the beautiful beaches on the Gulf of Riga or explore the atmospheric Vecrīga on two wheels using our shipboard bicycles.
+You may also check with our Concierge to plan a unique and exciting excursion.
+Perhaps you’d like to visit one of the beautiful beaches on the Gulf of Riga or explore the atmospheric Vecrīga.
 After, participate in an insightful lecture on the Singing Revolution of the Baltic states.
-Our port talk previews our next exciting destination before another delicious dinner on board as the ship begins its overnight sail to Sweden.
+Our port talk previews our next exciting destination before another delicious dinner on board as the ship begins its journey to Tallinn, Estonia.

 Medieval splendors in Tallinn